AdobeDocs/analytics.zh-Hant/help/integrate/c-audience-analytics/visitor-count-reconciliation.md

 feature: Audience Analytics
 exl-id: be5a935a-c3a2-4ab4-8cd7-ed54a37932c8
 source-git-commit: 79294cfc6f86e5a41a39504099cd730f53668725
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '288'
-ht-degree: 0%
+ht-degree: 100%

 ---